philips-software/terraform-provider-hsdp/docs/guides/functions.md

     timeout = 900
   }
 ```
-The above example would run your `hsdp_function` every day at exactly 3.14pm.
+The above example would queue your `hsdp_function` every day at exactly 3.14pm.
+The following one would queue your function every Sunday morning at 5am:

 ```hcl
 schedule {